 Courses Recently Taught

-This course introduces the modern understanding of the solar system, including planets, moons and smaller bodies (asteroids, comets, meteorites).
+This course introduces the modern understanding of the solar system, including planets, moons and smaller bodies (asteroids, comets, meteors).
 Topics include planetary interiors, surface modification processes, planetary atmospheres and the evolution of the solar system.
-Evening laboratory sessions will utilize a variety of methods for exploring space-science topics, including telescopic observations, computer simulations and laboratory investigations.
+Evening laboratory sessions utilize a variety of methods for exploring space-science topics, including telescopic observations, computer simulations and laboratory investigations.
 This course does not count toward the physics major.
 No prerequisite.

-This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of wave phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
+This laboratory course meets one afternoon each week and is organized around weekly experiments that explore the phenomena of waves phenomena, geometrical and physical optics, elementary quantum theory, atomic physics, X-rays, radioactivity, nuclear physics and thermodynamics.
 Lectures cover the theory and instrumentation required to understand each experiment.
-Students will continue to develop skills in computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
+Students continue to develop skills in computer-assisted graphical and statistical analysis of data as well as the analysis of experimental uncertainty.
 This course does not count toward the physics major.
-Prerequisite: concurrent enrollment in PHYS 135.
-Offered every fall.
+Prerequisite: PHYS 131 and concurrent enrollment in PHYS 135.
+Offered every spring.

-Section 01 (0.25 units): In this course students will conduct research, synthesize and share experiences, attend professional presentations in the department, and present their research with oral and written presentations.
-Students will complete a minimum of three hours of independent research under the supervision of a faculty member as well as participate in discussion sections and other commitments as designed by the instructor.
+Section 01 (0.25 units): In this course, students conduct research, synthesize and share experiences, attend professional presentations in the department, and present their research orally and in writing.
+Students complete three to four hours of independent research per week under the supervision of a faculty member and participate in discussion sections and other commitments as designed by the instructor.
 This course does not count toward any major requirement.
 Permission of instructor required.
-Offered every semester.\n\nSection 02 (0.5 units): This section carries the same requirements as Section 01, except that the time commitment is six to eight hours of individual research under the supervision of a faculty member.
+Offered every semester.\n\nSection 02 (0.5 units): This section carries the same requirements as Section 01, except that the time commitment is six to eight hours of individual research per week under the supervision of a faculty member, in addition to participation in other commitments as designed by the instructor.
 This section represents a significant commitment to a research project.
-Enrollment in this section requires consultation with the department chair.
+Enrollment requires consultation with the department chair.
 This course does not count toward any major requirement.
 Permission of instructor required.
 Offered every semester.

 This capstone course is intended to provide an in-depth experience in computational approaches to an individual topic of choice.
 Students will also be exposed to a broad range of computational application through presentations and discussion.
 Each student will give several presentation to the class throughout the semester.
 Permission of the instructor and program director required.
 This interdisciplinary course does not count toward the completion of any diversification requirement.
 Prerequisite: SCMP 118 or PHYS 270, senior standing, completion of at least 0.5 units of an intermediate course and at least 0.5 units of a contributory course.